cicdteam/terraform-hcloud-k3s/README.md

 # Kubernetes (k3s) Terraform installer for Hetzner Cloud

 This Terraform module creates a Kubernetes Cluster on Hetzner Cloud infrastructure running Ubuntu 20.04.
-The cluster is designed to take advantage of the Hetzbner private network, and is equiped with Hetzner specific cluster enhancements.
+The cluster is designed to take advantage of the Hetzner private network, and is equiped with Hetzner specific cluster enhancements.

 Cluster size and instance types are configurable through Terraform variables.